 News

-• September Russell (PhD 2020) has been appointed Assistant Professor of Music Theory at the University of Regina (tenure track)
+- Michelle Grosser (PhD 2024) has been appointed Assistant Professor of Music Theory at Jacksonville State University.